sidrafatima26/React/README.md

 ### 3. React Router (reactrouter.md)

 Explore the powerful React Router library for managing navigation in single-page applications.
 This section covers basic routing, route parameters, nested routes, and advanced features like route guards and code splitting.

+### 4. React Forms (reactfotms.md)
+Form Component:
+The repository includes a FormComponent showcasing the implementation of form elements.
+Input Handling:
+Explore how user inputs are captured and managed within the React form structure.

+### 5. State Lifting (statelifting.md)
+Parent-Child Relationship:

+Understand the concept of state lifting, where a parent component manages the state and passes it down to child components.
+Callback Functions:

+Witness the use of callback functions for child components to interact with and modify the state in the parent component.

+### 6. useState Hook (usestatehook.md)
+State Management:

+Dive into the simplicity and power of state management using the useState hook in functional components.
+Dynamic Updates:

+Experience how the useState hook facilitates dynamic updates and re-renders based on state changes.

 ## Usage